CIO Online: Faction Offers Flexible Cloud Options – Faction Inc.

 The company attributes its rapidly expanding customer base to two key differentiators – the flexibility of its networking services and the freedom it gives customers to determine their needs.
 Charnock calls it a “bring your own use case” approach, acknowledging that each company is unique.

-“Faction offers the building blocks — compute, networking, storage resources — and helps customers select the right combinations to meet their unique requirements, then provides them with a fully managed service.
+“Faction offers the building blocks — compute, networking, storage resources — and helps customers select the right combinations to meet their unique requirements, then provides them with a managed service.
 Faction is one of a handful of worldwide providers that have earned the VMware Master Services Competency in Datacenter Virtualization and VMware Cloud on AWS, and we leverage this specialized expertise to help our customers bridge the gap between on-premises environments and the cloud,” he says.

 Wallace adds: “We’ve worked to become the Swiss Army knife that enables a safer, faster, more predictable move to the private and public cloud.
 We don’t push customers to specific hardware platforms.
 That’s one of the many reasons our platform serves as a steppingstone from which enterprises can adopt a public, hybrid, or multi-cloud approach at the pace that works best for them.”